faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

         }
 ```

-However when you run the code you see a crash and descriptive console message:
+However when you run the code you see a crash with a descriptive console message:

 ```
 2018-07-10 20:09:21.549897+0100 icdab_sample[1775:15601294]